 The Galaxie made an appearance at the Annual Conference of California Homicide Investigators Association

-In 2010 the Galaxie made an appearance at the Annual Conference of California Homicide Investigators Association in Las Vegas.
+In 2010, the Galaxie made an appearance at the Annual Conference of California Homicide Investigators Association in Las Vegas.
 That is where the pictures you see were taken.
-In 2018 a new Historical Vehicle plate was registered to the Ford.
-That is what is currently on the car.
+In 2018, a new Historical Vehicle plate was registered to the Ford.
+It is what is currently on the car.

-The current owner of the Ford contacted Picture Car Coordinator Stephen Butcher before shooting Once Upon a Time… started according to this blog.
+The current owner of the Ford contacted Picture Car Coordinator Stephen Butcher before shooting of Once Upon a Time… had started, according to this blog.
 He offered it to the movie company to rent.
 Tarantino turned down the offer thinking it would be too “creepy” to have on the set.

 The Galaxie is loaned out occasionally for law enforcement confabs but otherwise is not available for viewing by the general public.
 For whatever reason, these cars involved in famous crimes do bring out the curious.
 A case in point is the Bonnie and Clyde 1934 Ford death car.